Malay27/CoWrite/README.md

    ```

 # Usage
-1.Open your web browser and go to http://localhost:3000 to access the CoWrite application.
+1. Open your web browser and go to http://localhost:3000 to access the CoWrite application.

-2.Create a new document or enter an existing document ID.
+2. Create a new document or enter an existing document ID.

-3.Share the document ID with collaborators.
+3. Share the document ID with collaborators.

-4.Collaborate in real-time on the document.
+4. Collaborate in real-time on the document.

 # Technologies Used
-React
+1. React
-Vite
+2. Vite
-Node.js
+3. Node.js
-Socket.IO
+4. Socket.IO
-MongoDB
+5. MongoDB

 # Client
 The client side of CoWrite is a Vite-based React application that utilizes the Quill text editor.
 It establishes a socket connection to the server for real-time collaboration.